 The Rock Prodigy offers a plethora of edges, utilizing a unique design.
-Its' two highest edges slowly get narrower as you move from right to left, with the lower set of edges starting off where the higher set left off.
+Its two highest edges slowly get narrower as you move from right to left, with the lower set of edges starting off where the higher set left off.
 The top set of edges start at around 1 1/4" in depth and taper down to approximately 3/4".
 The lower set starts around 7/8" and tapers to just under a 1/4".
 A quarter of an inch edge is smaller than many other models offer.

-You're probably wondering, "Well, how do I know I have my hands in the correct places?"
+You're probably wondering, "well, how do I know I have my hands in the correct places?"
 To help keep track of where to position your hands, there are two small bumps on each level on the vertical wall at the back of the edge (this is so you aren't hanging on the bumps themselves).
 These were easy to use and let you line up your hands perfectly.
 Another bonus of this design is that they encourage a progression of difficulty and make it easy to track.
 For example, for a week you were on a given edge with the bump on your ring finger, but now you can hang the same amount of time with the bump at your index/pointer finger.
-We love this and how, more than any other model, it allows its user to fine-tune their training.
+We love this and how, more than any other model, it allows you to fine-tune your training.

-You can feel the tapered edge design some, though it was a lot less apparent while using the wider-edges.
+You can feel the tapered edge design some, though it is a lot less apparent while using the wider-edges.
 Even on the smaller edges, our testing team never felt it was a problem.
 We did appreciate that Trango added a straight-across, non-tapered 1/4" edge for when you are really feeling like getting vicious.
 This straight-across 1/4" edge isn't as rounded as other models and was a little harsher than average on our fingertips, but it was hardly terrible, and we still loved using it.Pockets

 Besides the tapered edges, this model also sports five pairs of pockets, several of which can be used in different ways.
-The highest three finger pocket (next to the four-finger quarter-inch edge) feels deep.
+The highest three-finger pocket (next to the four-finger quarter-inch edge) feels deep.
 At 1.5", (nearly two pads for most people) it is a great design for folks looking to start training on less than four fingers.

 Other than that, this model offers one more three-finger pocket and three two-finger ones.
 Like the edges, these pockets too can be used in several different ways.
 The three-finger pocket is ribbed to allow better support for your tendons, and it also accommodates mono or two-finger hangs.
 The three-finger pocket also offers three different depths, basically giving you three more mono-finger pocket options.

 Two of the two-finger pockets are the standard offering of 3/4" and 1" depths.
 The lowest outside two-finger pocket is ribbed and much like the higher three-finger ribbed pocket.
 The ribs provide support for mono-digit hangs at two different depths or used as a standalone, two-finger pocket.
 All of our reviewers noted how much they liked the ribs in both the two and three-finger pockets because of how much additional support they provided.
-This couldn't be truer than when doing single digit hangs off from these grips.
+This couldn't be truer than when doing single-digit hangs off from these grips.

 Overall, our testers love this model's variety of edges and pockets, particularly for folks who are really into seeing the progression they're making or like to track progress more systematically.
-Some of our users prefer more straight-across depths to work on, but there is no denying the added options this models design creates.
+Some of our users prefer more straight-across depths to work on, but there is no denying the added options this model's design creates.